kdgregory/aws-java-utils/README.md

 dependency and do not provide a replacement (such as `jcl-over-slf4j`), some operations will throw a `NoClassDefFoundError`.

-Operations use debug-level logging to report actions such as creating or deleting an AWS resource, and warn-level logging to report any unexpected conditions (such as a timeout expiring before a resource becomes ready).
-The library does not use info- or error-level logging, and does not log normal operations (such as writing batches of messages).
+The library uses debug-level logging to report actions such as creating or deleting an AWS resource, and warn-level logging to report any unexpected conditions (such as a timeout expiring before a resource becomes ready).
+The library does not use info- or error-level logging.

 All log messages are reported using the class name as a logger name.
 Using a hierarchical logging framework such as Log4J, you can turn off all logging with the top-level package